-Pronounced pro-low-cute-er, there are two, one for each Province, Canterbury and York.
+Pronounced pro-low-cute-er, there are two, one for each Province, Canterbury and

+York.
 They are elected by the clergy who have been elected to the General Synod in each Province to represent them in various places.
-They are joint Chairs of the House of Clergy and they sit on the platform in London and by the Archbishops in York.
+They are joint Chairs of the House of Clergy.
 They are ex officio members of the Archbishops' Council amongst other things.